A detailed look at all the neatest Boeing 797 design elements

 The design of the 797 will be based on the 787 (IMHO)

-If I were a betting man – and I must be considering that I chose to drive across the desert in the middle of the summer – I’m willing to bet that the design of the Boeing 797 will be based on the existing 787.
+If I were a betting man – and I must be considering that I chose to do the work of the entire Boeing design and development team in a single afternoon – I’m willing to bet that the design of the Boeing 797 will be based on the existing 787.

 The fuselage